lixuanhng/chatbot/readme.txt

 Go run read_qa.py to check the experiment results.

 I guess this practice is quite esay actually.
-More experiments will put into Dialogue Management.
+More experiments will put into Dialogue Management, especially in RASA.

 If you get questions or interest in it, you are more than welcome to contact and join me.
 Thanks very much.